Tony Puccio

 Anthony Puccio was a professional wrestler best known under the ring names Tony Puccio and Henchman and teaming with his brother Val Puccio as "The Undertakers" and later as "Double Trouble".

 Professional wrestling career

-Early career
+Early career (1987-1989)

 Trained by Tony Altomare, Puccio began his wrestling career in 1987 and worked for various northeast U.S. independent promotions.

 International World Class Championship Wrestling (1989 - 1991)

 Teaming with his brother Val the duo formed a tag team called "The Undertakers", with Val using the ring name Henchman and Tony worked as Punisher.
 The duo started in International Championship Wrestling (ICW; later renamed International World Class Championship Wrestling or IWCCW).
 On December 11, 1989, the Undertakers defeated a team known as the S & S Express (Vic Steamboat and Joe Savoldi to win the ICW Tag Team Championship.
 Their run with the championship only lasted 17 days as the Dynamic Duo (Phil Apollo and Eric Sbraccia) defeated them on a show in Portland, Maine.
 In March 1990 the Undertakers won the championship again, this time renamed the IWCCW Tag Team Championship.
 Almost a year later, on February 20, 1991, the Undertakers lost the championship to a team known as The Billion Dollar Babies (Mike Sampson and G.Q.
 Stratus).